hraisinz/Problem-Solving/README.md

 * Sum of natural number using Recursion
 * Taylor Series
 * Is Array Sorted
-* Merging Two Sorted Array
+* Merging Two Sorted array
+* Union of two unsorted array

 Searching
 * Linear Search - Searching an element from an array